SEND Report

 A) There are a number of ways that we become aware of the additional needs of our students.

-- Upon transition, information will be collected from primary schools, including any SEN information.
+Upon transition, information will be collected from primary schools, including any SEN information.
 We will then decide whether or not this meets the threshold for addition to our SEN register.

-- Progress is monitored termly by classroom teachers and any areas for concern are passed on to the SENDCo who will work with the classroom teacher.
-If there are long-term concerns, this may lead to addition on the SEN register.
+Progress is monitored termly by classroom teachers and any areas for concern are passed on to the SENDCo who will work with the classroom teacher.
+Belle Vue follows the Assess, Plan, Do, Review cycle to ensure that we are correctly identifying SEND needs only including students with identified needs, not thoughts with attainment gaps.

-- Parental concerns are taken as seriously as any internal concern.
+Parental concerns are taken as seriously as any internal concern.
 The SENDCo will then work with the parent and student to identify any potential additional needs.

 Q) What should I do if I think my child has additional needs or a disability?
+A) Contact Mrs N Griffith on nicola.griffith@coopacadmies.co.uk

 Q) How will the school prepare and support my child when joining Co-op Academy Belle Vue?

 A) Transition from Year 6 to Year 7 for students with SEND is coordinated by the SENDCo in liaison with the head of year 7.
-Transition is designed on an individualised basis and may include early visits to the academy, visits by the support staff to the primary placement, transitional circle time or in the exceptional cases, a reduced timetable upon starting the secondary placement.
+Transition is designed on an individualised basis and may include early visits to the academy, visits by the support staff to the primary placement, extra transitional time or in the exceptional cases, a reduced timetable upon starting the secondary placement.

 For within-year transfers, the SENDCo will attend the admissions meeting of any child where additional needs are indicated on the application form.
 If the SENDCo feels that our traditional transition process is not adequate, adjustments will be made to best suit the needs of the student.